satansdeer/satansdeer.github.com/content/legacy-posts/react-proptypes/index.md

 For this cases you can use `defaultProps`.

-It's syntax is very similar to `propTypes`.
+It's syntax is similar to `propTypes`.
 For example you can specify it on an already defined component.

 ```jsx
 import PropTypes from "prop-types";